As an Amazon Associate I earn from qualifying purchases.

 - Hanging Tomato Plant Upside Down to Ripen the Tomatoes

-If the end of the season is coming close and you have tomatoes not ripening, one solution is to pull the entire tomato plant out of the ground and hang it upside down in your garage or basement.
+If the end of the season is coming close and you have tomatoes not ripening, one solution is to pull the entire plant out of the ground and hang the whole tomato plant upside down in your garage or basement.
 The temperatures need to stay above freezing for this method to work.

 I have yet to try this method, but my friends have said that it creates delicious tomatoes, more so than the other methods.